dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 ## Benefits section

-We're already half way there!
+We're already halfway there!
 Let's move on to the next section.
 As you can see from the design, this padded section has a white background and inside it is a container that's rounded with a gray background.
 How do we achieve this?
 We can use the `<mj-wrapper>` tag which enables us to wrap multiple sections together.
 It's especially useful to achieve nested layouts across sections.
 Let's write the following code below the previous section to construct the containers and the title:

 ```html
 <mjml>